-We began production of Lucid Air Dream Edition customer vehicles in September 2021 and commenced initial customer deliveries in October 2021.
-We have a multi-year plan to expand AMP-1 from its current output capacity of up to 34,000 units per year.
-Phase 2 of our manufacturing expansion was kicked off in mid-2021 and is expected to add up to 2.85 million square feet of manufacturing space to our facilities in Casa Grande.
-The Phase 2 expansion activities are expected to enable a 90,000 units per year installed capacity by the end of 2023.
+Phase 2 of our manufacturing expansion was kicked off in mid-2021 and is expected to add approximately 3 million square feet of manufacturing space to our facilities in Casa Grande.
+The Phase 2 expansion activities are expected to enable a 90,000 units per year installed capacity within 2024.
 Future expansions of AMP-1 are being planned to account for the launch of future vehicle programs intended to be manufactured in Arizona and to accommodate growth in sales volumes.
-Once AMP-1 is fully built out, our vehicle manufacturing footprint in Casa Grande is expected to exceed 5 million square feet on 495 acres.
+Our AMP-1 Phase 2 facility will manufacture all current products as well as the much anticipated Lucid Gravity.
+Once AMP-1 is fully built out, our vehicle manufacturing footprint in Casa Grande is expected to exceed 5 million square feet on approximately 495 acres.
 By building the factory from a clean slate and leveraging decades of industry experience, we expect to achieve (i) greater capital efficiencies, (ii) greater operational efficiencies, and (iii) consistent production quality.
 The key activities that currently take place in AMP-1 include body shell manufacture, painting of body shells, and general assembly.
 As part of the Phase 2 expansion, we are bringing stamping, powertrain production and logistics operations on-site.